-36 Are a worker's Social Security disability benefits reduced if he or she also receives disability benefits from other sources?
+33 Are a worker's Social Security disability benefits reduced if they also receive disability benefits from other sources?

-Social Security disability benefits may be reduced if a disabled worker receives worker's compensation or certain other government disability benefits.
-Or, the Social Security benefits may reduce the disabled worker's other disability payments.
-Total combined payments to a disabled worker and his or her family from Social Security or other programs generally cannot exceed 80 percent of the worker's recent earnings in Social Security-covered employment before becoming disabled.
+Social Security disability benefits may be reduced if a worker receives worker's compensation or certain other government disability benefits.
+Or, the Social Security disability benefits may reduce the worker's other disability payments.
+Total combined payments to a worker and their family from Social Security or other programs generally cannot exceed 80 percent of the worker's recent earnings in Social Security-covered employment before becoming disabled.

-37 When do disability payments begin?
+34 When do disability payments begin?